julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 So make the water.
 Speak your spell.
 Let it sit under the moon like a secret you’re ready to live.

-**Drink it in—not always with your mouth, but with your skin, your breath, your bones**.
+**Drink it in.
+Take it in not always with your mouth, but with your skin, your breath, your bones**.

 The moon won’t ask if you’re worthy.
 She’s already pouring down your name.